BluFedora/blufedora.github.io/markdown/style_guide_2018.md

     {
       ... fields and shit ...

     } CStyleCamelCaseStruct;
   ```

 ### Member Variable Naming Conventions (C++ Only)
+- Should always start with 'm_'.

 #### Method Naming Conventions (C++ ONLY)
+- Methods should be in lower camel-case.

 ##### Overiding Methods